 Add Prosecco for bubbles!

 Pour all ingredients except for sparkling wine into a shaker filled with ice.
 Shake well until the shaker is frosted.
-Strain into your prepared glasses (directions above) and top with sparkling wine.
+Strain into your prepared glasses and top with sparkling wine.
 Garnish with lime wheel.